-What does the State of Minnesota, the words escape and refuge, the gangster Al Capone and the City of Ely have in common?
-Stay tuned to hear about the spunk of two people that my grandparents first met and got to know many years ago.
+What do the State of Minnesota, the words escape and refuge, the gangster Al Capone and the City of Ely have in common?
+Stay tuned to hear about the spunkiness of two people that my grandparents first met and got to know many years ago.

-Long story short, one business day some gang members came into their store and blasted them with bullets.
-This was their first warning.
-Minn was injured but George was pretty severely wounded.
-Often fires would be started in those days and businesses would burn to the ground for stubborn business owners who refused to make payments.
+One business day, some gang members came into their store and blasted them with bullets.
+This shooting was their first warning.
+Minn was injured, but George was pretty severely wounded.
+Often, gang members would start fires, and businesses would burn to the ground for stubborn business owners who refused to make payments.

-When exiting the store, the Hibbard's were threatened by the shooters that if they testified against them in a court of law, they would not survive the experience.
-No one even the Al Capone gangsters were about to threaten this most spunky of couples!
+When exiting the store, the shooters told the Hibbard's that if they testified against them in a court of law, they would not survive the experience.
+No one, even the Al Capone gangsters, could threaten this most spunky of couples!
 Testify they did, and the gangsters went to jail.
-But the George and Minn Hibbard knew that their lives were now endangered and they decided to leave Chicago behind them.
+But George and Minn Hibbard knew that their lives were now endangered, and they decided to leave Chicago behind them.

 Their New Life Begins

-Fleeing for their lives, the Hibbard's decided to get as far away into a remote area where they would probably not be followed for the threatened retribution of testifying against Capone gang members.
+Fleeing for their lives, the Hibbard's decided to get as far away into a remote area where gang members would probably not follow them for the threatened retribution of testifying against Capone and his gang.